 Consular services and the law

-Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism and child sex tourism, apply to Australians overseas.
-Our provision of consular assistance to Australians does not extend to protecting you from the consequences of actions that are prohibited under Australian law or the laws of the country you are visiting.
+Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation and child sex tourism, apply to Australians overseas.
+The provision of consular assistance to Australians does not extend to protecting you from the consequences of actions that are prohibited under Australian law or the laws of the country you are visiting.
 Consular officials have to report serious criminal misconduct of this kind to the Australian Federal Police.

 It's important to respect local cultures and customs when travelling.
 Here are a few tips to assist you:

-- Be aware of the customs of the country you're travelling to.
+- Research the local customs of the country you're travelling to, and if in doubt, seek local advice.

 - Dress appropriately.
-Look at what the locals are wearing and be sensitive to local standards, particularly in those countries with strong Islamic customs.
+Look at what the locals are wearing and be sensitive to local standards.

 - Always ask permission before taking photos of people and respect their wishes if they decline.
 In some countries, it's illegal to take photos of certain places, such as government buildings, airports and ports or anything that may be police or military property.